maquinn/version-control-workshop/index.md

 * They should not walk around the room with archival materials.
 The desk monitor should go to them to answer a question about the records.
 * They may not remove materials from the Reading Room.
 * They should always leave the call slips in place so that the barcode can be easily scanned.

+**An issue is a change that needs to be changed or that needs to be performed by the assigned user--G1

 # Exhibit Policies and Procedures